stray-cat-developers/stray-cat-developers.github.io/README.md

 **Join us!** Share our vision and support our efforts.
 Together, we can create a better world.

 ### Products
+We build open-source utilities for business that fall into the ambiguous category of "nice-to-have, not need-to-have."

+#### Repo
 - [lutrogale-otter](https://github.com/stray-cat-developers/lutrogale-otter): Permission check application
 - [giant-otter](https://github.com/stray-cat-developers/giant-otter): collects and shows several swagger apis.
 - [sea-otter](https://github.com/stray-cat-developers/sea-otter): JPEG and PNG images optimized application